Skip to main content

 Tax: HMRC determinations of tax liability

-If you were required to submit tax returns to HMRC but you did not do so, HMRC may eventually send you a ‘determination’ of the tax they think you owe.
+If you were required to submit a self assessment tax return for a particular tax year to HMRC but you did not do so, HMRC may eventually send you a letter which sets out a ‘determination’ of the tax they think you owe for that tax year.
+If you failed to file more than one tax return you may get more than one determination.

 Black sheet of paper with the words 'TAX LIABILITY' written in white with an illustration of 2 piles of coins, various stationary surrounds the piece of black paper.